lasersam594/Micro-Measurement-Display-uMD1/README.md

-# Microchip PIC32 firmware for heterodyne interferometers using two frequency HeNe lasers
+# Microchip PIC32 firmware for heterodyne interferometers using two frequency HeNe lasers running on ChipKit 32 or SG-uMD1 clone.